 The primary jurisdiction doctrine is not listed among the specifically delineated circumstances under which CWA and RCRA may be barred.
-Where Congress creates specific exceptions to a broadly applicable provision, the proper inference . . . is that Congress considered the issue of exceptions and, in the end, limited the statute to the ones set forth.
-If Congress had intended for the primary jurisdiction doctrine to bar citizen suits, it would have included the doctrine among the specifically delineated circumstances under which citizen suits are barred.
+Where Congress creates specific exceptions to a broadly applicable provision, the proper inference . . . is that Congress considered the issue of exceptions and, in the end, limited the ones set forth.
+Congress If had the primary jurisdiction doctrine to bar citizen suits, it would have included the doctrine the specifically delineated circumstances among which citizen suits are barred.
 That Congress did not do so means the doctrine is not included among the bars to a citizen suit.
 The doctrine does not bar this citizen suit.